 Thank you for your interest in the Intergovernmental Panel Physician Training Summit!
-Early bird registration is open through November 30, 2017.
-Use the tabs to navigate the information below and contact email@example.com if you have any additional questions.
+Registration for the 2018 Summit is closed.
+Contact firstname.lastname@example.org if you have any additional questions.

 IPPA holds one annual meeting per year and rotates regions around the world.
 Over the past 8 years, Panel Physician Training Summits have drawn Panel Physicians, their colleagues, and government representatives who want to keep up to date with the current Technical Instructions in practice.
 Training Summits feature presentations, breakout sessions, panel discussions, and opportunities for one-on-one education.
 Summits are an opportunity to network with a diverse group of Panel Physicians, experts and Consular Officers.

 Content and delivery of the IPPA training summit are produced in partnership with the Centers for Disease Control, the Australian, and United Kingdom and New Zealand governments.
 Contributions and support come from the Summit Advisory Committee which is comprised of members from around the world.

 The collaboration and involvement for the summit grows from forward-thinking and collaborative workings between many groups.
 Summits provide an opportunity for Panel Physicians to directly interact with health and migration experts, Consular Officers, and other Panel Physicians in a collegial educational environment.